 When such a hypothyroid patient receives Levothyroxine – as is often the case – to normalize TSH, their high TSH-stimulus to increase T3 production goes away.
 Net effect is a decrease in T3 level and worsening of hypothyroidism.
 So, the patient actually feels worse after they receive Levothyroxine , although their physician may be satisfied because their TSH is now normal.

+I have heard this sad story too many times.
 “My life has gone downhill ever since I was placed on Levothyroxine.
 But, my physician does not believe me because my TSH is normal.”

 Perhaps you now understand why Levothyroxine does not work in many patients.
 In addition, it may actually worsen hypothyroid state.